dotnet/docs/docs/architecture/modernize-desktop/index.md

 We wrote this book for developers and solution architects who want to modernize existing Windows Forms and WPF desktop applications to leverage the benefits of .NET Core and Windows 10.

-You also might find this book useful if you are a technical decision maker, such as an enterprise architect or a development lead/director who just wants an overview of the benefits that you can get by updating existing desktop applications.
+You might also find this book useful if you're a technical decision maker, such as an enterprise architect or a development lead or director who wants an overview of the benefits of updating existing desktop applications.

 ## How to use the book